cor-mobile-robotics/lab-wiki/calendar.md

 >[!important]
 > Before using the lab for the first time you *must* complete a [onboarding and safety briefing](https://github.com/cor-mobile-robotics/lab-wiki?tab=readme-ov-file#before-the-first-use).

+Bookings for the lab can be made via the associated [Calendar](https://outlook.office.com/calendar/MobileRoboticsLab-ME@tudelft.nl/view/week) to the functional mailbox `MobileRoboticsLab-ME@tudelft.nl`.
 We aim to minmize the bureaucratic overhead of using the lab.
 Nonetheless, there are a few rules to coordinate the usage of this valuable resource:

 ### Booking Rules
 - Bookings are on a FIFO basis: each person creating a booking in the calendar should add a "rank" (1st, 2nd, 3rd  etc.) to their booking indicating whether they are 1st, 2nd, 3rd person to make a booking at that time slot.
 Users with a lower "rank" integer have the right to tell users with a higher rank integer to leave the space if their experiment requires it.
 This also includes the desks associated with the lab.